 try caluse.
 For example in addition to opening file in

-try clause, we were also trying to convert a variable to integer.
-Imaging file opened just fine but convertion to int threw an exception which will be reported by except block as exception in opening file, which will be misleading.
+try clause, we were also trying to convert a variable to an integer.
+Imaging file opened just fine but conversion to int threw an exception which will be reported by except block as an exception in opening file, which will be misleading.
 See the example code below.

 >>> try: ... f = open('filename.txt','r') ... a = 'five' ... b = int(a) ... except Exception as e: ... print('can not open file') ... else: ... f.close() ... can not open file >>>